 Why People Believe 'People Don’t Change'

-Mac Ling
+- Mac Ling

-• 5 min read
+- 5 min read

-The Proposal They Didn’t Want
+The Proposal They Didn’t Want: A New Approach

-They balked.
+They hesitated.

 “We already know what the problem is with each person.
 We don’t need a diagnostic.”